togetherassessments/assessment-site/technical-docs/WEBSITE.md

 Example: `src/content/assessments/services-page/services/`

 **Note:** Services also appear on the homepage in a preview section.
+The service card link text is automatically generated as "Learn more about [Service Title]" for better SEO and accessibility (programmatically generated in `src/pages/index.astro:162`).

 ---